Preparing Educators as Leaders

 The University of Kansas is a major comprehensive research and teaching institution that serves as a center for learning, scholarship, and creative endeavor.
 The University of Kansas is the only Kansas Regents university to hold membership in the prestigious Association of American Universities (AAU), a select group of 62 public and private research universities that represents excellence in graduate and professional education and the highest achievements in research internationally.

 Instruction.
-The university is committed to offering the highest quality undergraduate, professional, and graduate programs, comparable to the best education obtainable anywhere in the nation.
+The university is committed to offering the highest quality undergraduate, graduate, and professional programs, comparable to the best education obtainable anywhere in the nation.
 As the AAU research university of the state, the University of Kansas offers a broad array of advanced graduate study programs and fulfills its mission through faculty, academic and research programs of international distinction, and outstanding libraries, teaching museums, and information technology.
 These resources enrich the undergraduate experience and are essential for graduate-level education and for research.

 Research.
 The university attains high levels of research productivity and recognizes that faculty are part of a network of scholars and academicians that shape a discipline as well as teach it.
 Research and teaching, as practiced at the University of Kansas, are mutually reinforcing with scholarly inquiry underlying and informing the educational experience at undergraduate, professional, and graduate levels.

 Service.
 The university first serves Kansas, then the nation and the world through research, teaching, and the preservation and dissemination of knowledge.
 The university provides service to the state of Kansas through its state- and federally-funded research centers.
 KU's academic programs, arts facilities, and public programs provide cultural enrichment opportunities for the larger community.
-Educational, research, and service programs are offered throughout the state, including the main campus in Lawrence, the KU health-related degree programs and services in Kansas City and Wichita, as well as the Regents Center at the Edwards Campus and other sites in the Kansas City metropolitan area, Topeka, and Parsons.
+Educational, research, and service programs are offered throughout the state, including the main campus in Lawrence, the KU health-related degree programs and services in Kansas City and Wichita, as well as the Regents Center at the Edwards Campus and other sites in the Kansas City metropolitan area, Topeka, Parsons, Hutchinson.

 International Dimension.
 The university is dedicated to preparing its students for lives of learning and for the challenges educated citizens will encounter in an increasingly complex and diverse global community.
-Over 100 programs of international study and cooperative research are available for KU students and faculty at sites throughout the world.
+More than 100 programs of international study and cooperative research are available for KU students and faculty at sites throughout the world.
 These programs, along with the university goal of preparing global citizens, have recently ranked KU as one of the top 6 in the nation among research extensive universities for the proportion of undergraduate students studying abroad (2004 Open Doors Report).
 The university offers teaching and research that draw upon and contribute to the most advanced developments throughout the United States and the rest of the world.
 At the same time, KU's extensive international ties support economic development in Kansas.

 Values.
 The university is committed to excellence.
 It fosters a multicultural environment in which the dignity and rights of the individual are respected.
 Intellectual diversity, integrity, and disciplined inquiry in the search for knowledge are of paramount importance.